crvs/dotfiles/README.md

 ## thanks

-An onormous thanks to [rsrsl](http://github.com/rsrsl) for mentioning this and for introducing me to vim, and by extension a huge thanks to a lot of people that I don't have time to mention, but regarding the current project they should be directed at [Zach Holman](http://github.com/holman) and [Ryan
+An enormous thanks to [rsrsl](http://github.com/rsrsl) for mentioning this and for introducing me to vim, and by extension a huge thanks to a lot of people that I don't have time to mention, but regarding the current project they should be directed at [Zach Holman](http://github.com/holman) and [Ryan